 The trend is unmistakable and deeply alarming:

-- In international human rights spaces, religious fundamentalists are now operating with increased impact, frequency, coordination, resources, and support.
+- In international human rights spaces, religious fundamentalists are now operating with increased impact, frequency, coordination, resources, and support – putting our rights at risk.

 - Anti-rights actors are chipping away at the very content and structure of our human rights concepts, institutions, and protections, with disastrous consequences for human rights and gender justice.
 Their aim is to erode the very basis on which we can claim our rights.